-The Plan currently offers investment options which include 24 mutual funds, Company stock, two common/collective trust funds and a brokerage account.
+The Plan currently offers investment options which include 26 mutual funds, one money market fund, Company stock, two common/collective trust funds and a brokerage account.
 One mutual fund that was an investment option in the Plan was eliminated and the balances transferred to the replacement investment option representing the same asset class in the current investment line-up.
+One additional mutual fund and one money market fund investment options were added in 2012.
 Participants may purchase shares of stocks, bonds, or mutual funds not offered by the Plan through the brokerage account option.
 Prior to January 1, 2010, matching contributions were invested in Great Plains Energy Incorporated common stock unless the participant made an affirmative election for a different investment option(s).
 The Plan was amended effective January 1, 2010 to direct matching contributions into a target date fund appropriate to the participant's normal retirement age unless the employee makes an affirmative election for a different investment option(s).
+Employee contributions are also invested in a target date fund appropriate to the participant's age unless the participant makes an affirmative election for a different investment option(s).